OverTheWireOrg/OverTheWire-draco-website/pages/help/index.md

 <div class="col-md-3 warzoneMargin10px warzoneRoundCorners3px warzoneBackgroundWhite50">
 ## 2. Activate applications

+Once your account is activated, go to the "Overview" page and enable the applications you want to use.

+<a data-toggle="collapse" data-target="#step2">More information...</a>

+<div id="step2" class="panel-collapse collapse">

 With an account, you can get access to applications in the warzone (e.g. the VPN).
 To get access, you must activate the application so that it is aware of your account.
 You will find a list of available applications on the Overview page.

-<a data-toggle="collapse" data-target="#step2">Read more/less</a>

-<div id="step2" class="panel-collapse collapse">
 Because authentication in the warzone is based on public-key cryptography, we basically get single-signon functionality for free.
 Any website accepting warzone credentials can easily verify whether a visitor has valid credentials by comparing the presented certificate against the warzone CA, both public information.

 These websites or applications, can offer services available to visitors with accounts in the warzone.
 An application may need to keep track of application-specific information about you, such as a list of IP addresses which you "own" on the warzone VPN network.
 This is why an application needs to be "activated" for first use.
 </div>

 </div>